linl33/bohemia/guide/guide.md

 ![](img/mirth3.png)
 - Click launch
 - When prompted by the applet, log in with the above url, and admin/admin as the credentials
 - You'll be met by a "Welcome to Mirth Connect" screen like the below.
-Fill out with username and password set to data:
+Fill out with username data and password set to data:

 ![](img/mirth4.png)

-- Click finish
+- Click finish.
+Click log out.
+Click exit
 - You now have a program on your local machine called "Mirth Connect Administrator Launcher".
 Search for it by clicking on the unity tab

 ### Importing MirthConnect channels